Views expressed by the host on this program documented to be almost always right 99.7% of the time.

 And it stuns me.

-Whereas people who commit deeds actually do things that really hurt people, are excused, or have excuses made for them, or it's a, well, we must understand that.
+Whereas people who commit deeds actually do things that really hurt people, are excused, or have excuses made for them, or it's a well, we must understand that.

 But words are an entirely different thing.

-Speech is uh is an entirely different thing.
+Speech is an entirely different thing.

 Don't say it.

-Don't say they know where I'm going.
+They know where I'm going.

-They think they know where I'm don't say it.
+They think they know where I'm going.

 They're very, very concerned because what they know is that there are people who would be really happy if this program didn't exist.